 We will define hostname-ip matchings manually.
 But what if there is a query different than them?
 At this time, router will query to an upper DNS Server that we will configure in the next step.
 To enable this query, we will use “ip domain lookup” command.
 With this command, router can query to the configured public DNS Servers if the record does not exist in it.

 In this step, we will configure Public Name Servers.
 If the requested record is not in the host table, then router will query to these Public DNS Servers.
 Here, we can use one or more, any Public DNS Server addresses.
 To use these DNS Servers for queries, this feature must be enabled with “ip domain lookup” command.

 RouterA (config)# ip name-server 220.127.116.11

-In this step, we will give the hostnames and their ip addresses to the DNS Server manually.
-With these information, DNS Server can answer to the requests coming by hostnames with IP addresses.
+In this step, we will give the Hostnames and their IP addresses to the DNS Server manually.
+With these records, DNS Server can answer to the requests.

 RouterA (config)# ip host Arwen 172.16.1.1